Ripacandida: The game of Morra

-One of the favorite pastimes ripacandidesi, especially by men, was the game of Morra.
+One of the favorite pastimes in Ripacandida, especially by men, was the game of Morra.
 During the long winter evenings but also to distract them from the drudgery of the fields two or more people are delighted to "guess the sum of the fingers shown in the game for two players."
 The winner was a good shot of "Aglianico".
 The first news of the game of Morra date back to ancient Egypt, but probably were the Roman soldiers to spread in Italy, because it was very common in ancient Rome.
 The success of the game is because it only requires the use of hands, a game so that you can play everywhere, poor but not simple, requiring skill and intelligence.
 The player must think in fractions of a second in two ways: to predict the opponent's game and never play the numbers that you expect your opponent.
 In recent years, associations have been created at national level who seek to take up the slack.
 Today, the Morra has become a rarely practiced custom.